 Facilities connectivity is a priority area for implementing the Belt and Road Initiative (BRI).
 The "China-Europe Railway Express" (CER Express) scheduled high-speed freight train services between China and countries along the "Silk Road Economic Belt" (mostly in Europe) utilizes a "five fixed-point scheduling system" (fixed locations, fixed routes, fixed train numbers, fixed time, and fixed price) for shipping containers or fully-laden carriages along the whole route.
 Due to its fast speed, high level of safety, and short transport time, CER Express provides a novel channel for transporting commodities on the Eurasian continent and plays a key role in driving cross-border organization and agreements in BRI countries.

-In the past six years, the total number of CER Express services has increased rapidly from 17 trains in 2011 to 3673 in 2017.
+In the past six years, the total number of CER Express services have increased rapidly from 17 trains in 2011 to 3673 in 2017.
 However, the eastbound service trains are much less than the westbound service trains, which results to a lot of container cases have to be sold out in Europe or be shipped back to China by maritime transport.
 Imbalanced CER Express transport as well as twice transshipments between China and European countries because of different rail gauges, result to a relatively high transport cost for CER Express services.
 As a result, CER Express services has to rely on subsidies from local governments to cover losses.

 Prof. WANG Jiaoe at the Institute of Geographic Sciences and Natural Resources Research (IGSNRR), Chinese Academy of Sciences and his team propose a reasonable organizational model for CER Express services, namely a hub-and-spoke system crossing the borders.